sagemath/trac_to_gh/Issue 8111.md

 # Issue 8111: gcd of rationals is trouble

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8111

 Original creator: pdehaye